trivago/gollum/docs/src/gen/consumer/socket.rst

 **Permissions** (default: 0770)

-  This value sets the file permissions for "unix://" based connections as an four digit octal number string.
+  This value sets the filesystem permissions for UNIX domain sockets as a four-digit octal number.
   By default this parameter is set to "0770".

 **Acknowledge**

   This value can be set to a non-empty value to inform the writer on success or error.
-On success the given string is send.
+On success, the given string is sent.
 Any error will close the connection.
-If Acknowledge is enabled and a IP-Address is given to Address, TCP is used to open the connection, otherwise UDP is used.
-  If an error occurs during write "NOT <Acknowledge>" is returned.
-You can set this parameter to "" for disabling.
+If Acknowledge is enabled and "Address" is set to an IP address, TCP is used to open the connection, otherwise UDP is used.
+If an error occurs during write, "NOT <Acknowledge>" is returned.
+To disable this parameter, set it to "".
   By default this parameter is set to "".

 **Partitioner**

   This value defines the algorithm used to read messages from the router.
 By default this is set to "delimiter".
 The following options are available:

   **"delimiter"**

-    separates messages by looking for a delimiter string.
+    Separates messages by looking for a delimiter string.
     The delimiter is removed from the message.

   **"ascii"**

-    reads an ASCII number at a given offset until a given delimiter is found.
+    Reads an ASCII number at a given offset until a given delimiter is found.
     Everything to the right of and including the delimiter is removed from the message.

   **"binary"**

-    reads a binary number at a given offset and size.
+    Reads a binary number at a given offset and size.

   **"binary_le"**

-    is an alias for "binary".
+    An alias for "binary".

   **"binary_be"**

-    is the same as "binary" but uses big endian encoding.
+    The same as "binary" but uses big endian encoding.

   **"fixed"**

-    assumes fixed size messages.
+    Assumes fixed size messages.

 **Delimiter** (default: \n)

-  This value defines the delimiter used by the text and delimiter partitioner.
+  This value defines the delimiter used by the text and delimiter partitioners.
   By default this parameter is set to "\n".

 **Offset** (default: 0)

-  This value defines the offset used by the binary and text partitioner.
+  This value defines the offset used by the binary and text partitioners.
   This setting is ignored by the fixed partitioner.
   By default this parameter is set to "0".